dgeorgak/hashid2cat/README.md

 Recommended for using it in cases that a hash is of unknown type.
 That is because running hashcat through all generated hashtypes can take a long time.
 If the hashtype is obvious (eg MD5), then it's best to run it directly against hashcat as it will take less time.

+Important:
+This tool has many issues still.
+There are quite a few discrepancies between the naming convention of hashid's output and hashcat's hash types.
+This makes the output not yet trustworthy.